-Taught Master’s The studentships are available across all departments to support Masters’ study at Maynooth University.
+Taught Master’s Scholarships are available across all departments to support master’s study at Maynooth University.
 The university is accepting applications for the academic session 2023/2024.

-The grant is open for EU, Non-EU, Maynooth and non-Maynooth graduates.
-It provides funding in the first year of the master program.
+The scholarship is open for EU, Non-EU, Maynooth and non-Maynooth graduates.
+It provides funding in the first year of the master’s program.

 Founded in 1997, the National University of Ireland, Maynooth is the fastest growing university located in Maynooth, County Kildare, Ireland.
 It offers a lot of undergraduate, masters, and research level programs and provides an excellent educational environment.

 Why study at the National University of Ireland, Maynooth?
 Maynooth University gives a range of learning and support services for the students.
-They will able to become an expert in any field of study and acquire special knowledge or world-class learning facilities.
+They will be able to become an expert in any field of study and acquire special knowledge or world-class learning facilities.

 - University or Organization: The National University of Ireland, Maynooth